 Even the ones that claim to be “research based” can be too selective in the editing of that research.

 Well, as we discussed in one of our GMB podcasts, it’s all about taking this information in the context of our experiences.
 They all can be important drivers of applying critical thinking to our assumptions.

 In this article, we’ll go over some of the findings from Top Dog, which found that, in general, competition is best under a series of conditions.
-And interestingly, it was great to see that those situations correspond to our experiences with our students, clients, and ourselves.
+And, specifically, we’ll look at how those situations correspond to our experiences with our students, clients, and ourselves.

 The proper application of competitive action can drive us beyond what we could do on our own, but its improper use can stop us from progressing at all.

 Below is a description of a few key concepts, and exploring them gives great insights into what will work best for your own personal situation.

 One of the findings in Top Dog was what occurred when researchers examined the effects of grouping students for the purpose of improving their academic performance.

 In the Air Force Academy, there was a thought that interspersing students that were having academic difficulties with the school’s brightest and most ambitious students would lift them up to a higher level.
 They assigned living and studying areas to the students to integrate everyone into their facility.